Current Calculator – Calculate Amps

 How to Calculate Electric Current

 In an electrical circuit, current is a measure of the flow of charged particles moving through a conductor.
-Current is measured in amperes (usually referred to as amps).
+Current is measured in units of amperes (usually referred to as amps).

-You can calculate the current flowing through a conductor using Ohm’s Law, which states that the current through a circuit element is directly proportional to the potential difference applied to it and inversely proportional to the resistance.[1]
+You can calculate the current flowing through a conductor using Ohm’s Law, which states that the current through a circuit element is directly proportional to the potential difference (also known as voltage) applied to it and inversely proportional to its electrical resistance.[1]

 Current Formula

-The Ohm’s Law formula to calculate current is I = V/R, where I is the current through the conductor in amps, V is the potential difference across the conductor in volts, and R is the resistance of the conductor in ohms.[2]
+The Ohm’s Law formula to calculate current is I = V/R, where I is the current through the conductor in amps, V is the potential difference across or voltage across the conductor in volts, and R is the resistance of the conductor in ohms.[2]

 I = V / R

-Thus, the current flowing through the conductor I is equal to the voltage across the conductor V divided by the resistance of the conductor R.
+Thus, the current I flowing through a conductor is equal to the voltage V across the conductor divided by the resistance R of the conductor.

 Graphic showing the formula to calculate electric current, where the current is equal to the voltage divided by the resistance.